unknownpgr/unknownpgr.github.io/posts/about/m.md

   - President, December 2020 - December 2021
   - [zetin.uos.ac.kr](https://zetin.uos.ac.kr)
-  - Led the robotics club, overseeing its operations and designed and conducted an educational program covering everything from the basics of robotics to algorithms.
+  - Led the robotics club, overseeing its operations and designed and conducted an educational program covering the basics of robotics from hardware design to algorithms.

 - **Human-Centered Artificial Intelligence Lab (HCAIL)**